ssurya1696/applied-agentic-ai/README.md

 # Applied Agentic AI

-Practical, production-oriented implementations of Agentic AI systems, focusing on autonomous planning, execution, validation, and multi-agent collaboration.
+Practical, production-oriented implementations of **Agentic AI systems**, focusing on autonomous planning, execution, validation, memory and multi-agent collaboration.

+---

 ## What is Agentic AI?